All that cyberstalking is hurting you in the end.

 It's embarrassing to mention publicly, but after a particularly upsetting breakup, I became obsessed with the idea that the relationship wasn't really over because he hadn't unfriended me on Facebook.
 It didn't matter that he had said the words "we're done" and unceremoniously walked out of my life for good.
 Since we were still "friends" online, I nursed the fantasy that there was still hope for our relationship.
 I clung to this delusion for months, checking daily to see if he had deleted me.
 Every time I saw that we were still "friends," I felt that his return was still possible and even likely.
 That is, until the day when I saw that he had finally unfriended me for good.

 Weirdly, I remember that day better than the actual day we broke up.
-It became the catalyst that finally got me out of fantasyland and back to reality.
-If I had been more proactive and cut off the contact myself, I might have saved myself lots of time that would have been much better spent actually getting over the breakup.
+It became the catalyst that finally got me out of fantasy-land and back to reality.
+If I was more proactive and cut off the contact myself, I might have saved myself lots of time that would have been much better spent actually getting over the breakup.

-If you're going through a breakup and haven't hit delete yet, here are seven reasons why you should delete your ex on social media right now:
+If you're going through a breakup and haven't hit delete yet, here are seven reasons why you need to RIGHT NOW:

-If you have recently gone through a breakup, your ex is probably on your mind enough already.
+If you've recently gone through a breakup, your ex is probably on your mind enough already.
 If you're struggling with getting them out of your head and moving on with your life, the last thing you need is to see their recent vacation pictures or status updates.

 Staying "friends" makes it so that reminders of them can come suddenly and often, tempting you to think about them when maybe you weren't at that particular moment.

-Once they're finally off your mind, it's less likely that you'll be tempted to contact them.
+Once they're finally off your mind, it's less likely that you'll want to contact them.
 If they're right there in front of you all the time, it's easy to rationalize that you should text or call to mention something (anything) that is going on in their life.
-Often, when it would be healthier to maintain no contact, the temptation to say hello when they mention the new person that they're seeing can just become too great.
+Often, when it's healthier to maintain no contact, the temptation to say hello when they mention the new person they're seeing can just become too great.

-There is a difference between stalking them and innocently seeing their updates without seeking them out.
+There's a difference between stalking them and innocently seeing their updates without seeking them out.
 Even if you block their status updates from showing up on your page but remain friends, their profile is still there, open for you to go look at whenever you're feeling weak.
-No one wants to admit to combing their exe's profile for signs of potential reconciliation in a moment of weakness, but heartbroken people do it all the time.
+No one wants to admit to combing their ex's profile for signs of potential reconciliation in a weak moment, but heartbroken people do it all the time.

 For everyone who believes that their ex trotted off into the sunset and never thought about them, this simply isn't often the case.
 If they're on your mind already, it can get tempting to go through all of their updates looking for a clue that they want you back, or some kind of news about their life.
 When you delete them, you reduce the temptation for both of you to backslide into a relationship that didn't work.

-Not knowing what they're up to makes it so that you can't have a meltdown about them dating someone new, moving out of state, or a myriad of other things that you can get worked up about.
+Not knowing what they're up to makes it so that you can't have a meltdown about them dating someone new, moving to another state, or a myriad of other things that you can get worked up about.
 The less information you have about your ex, the better.

-An added side effect of deleting them is that you'll then be less likely to vaguebook information meant for your ex that will irritate your friends and family in the long run.
+An added side effect of deleting them is that you're less likely to "vaguebook" information meant for your ex that will irritate your friends and family in the long run.

 Since you know much less about what they're up to, it prevents you from falling into a comparison spiral at the drop of a hat.
 It's common to wonder if you're doing better/worse than your ex, if they're dating someone new, if they got that new job they wanted, etc. Deleting them makes it so that you can't judge their "progress" versus yours after your split.